About the 9/11 Memorial & Museum

 That is why we built the National September 11 Memorial & Museum.

-The Memorial and Museum provide a place of reflection and remembrance.
+The Memorial and the Museum provide places of reflection and remembrance.
 They are designed to help those who were most affected by the attacks to heal—and those with no memory of the attacks to understand losses that will forever be incomprehensible.

-Americans from all 50 states—and visitors from more than 175 countries—have already visited the Memorial, and the Museum will draw many millions more.
+Americans from all 50 states—and visitors from more than 190 countries—have already visited the Memorial, and the Museum draws millions more.
 I encourage everyone to visit.
 You will walk away awed and inspired.

 The 9/11 Memorial & Museum stands as a powerful tribute to the victims of the attacks—and to the power of the human spirit.
 Its importance will grow with each passing year.